Vinayak-VG/SummerSchool-Assignment/README.md

 ---

-Please create a folder named  **"Name_Rollno"** in which you have all the contents of whatever submission you wanna make
+Please create a folder named  **"Name_Rollno"** in which you have all the contents of whatever submission you wanna make and then make a pull request